david90/paper/_posts/2019-07-23-ab-test-google-optimize.md

 ## Figuring out the underlying WHY

 What is our goal for doing an experiment?
-Are we trying to achieve one of the followings?

-* improving the Click through rate
+* Improving Click through rate
-* improving engament
+* Improving engament
-* improving retention
+* Improving retention
-* improving revenue
+* Improving revenue
-* improving the user expierence
+* Improving user expierence

-When we start designing the A/B test, we must be able to tell the goal of our experiment.
+When we start designing A/B tests, we must be able to tell the goal of our experiment.
 For example: "We are trying to improve the conversion rate of the buy button on the product detail page."

-That will guide us to design the experiment to solve the right problem.
+That will guide us to design the right experiment to solve the right problem.

 Instead of coming up ideas like "let's try to use a blue button instead of red", we will be able to think of hypotheses that has higher possibilities to "improve the conversion rate of the buy button on the product detail page."